Indigenous Voice to Parliament referendum

 A referendum must be held no earlier than two months and no later than six months after a Constitution alteration bill has passed Parliament.

-As the referendum bill passed parliament on June 19, 2023, the referendum date of October 14, 2023 is within the timeframe set by legislation rules, which is between August 2023 and December 2023.
+As the referendum bill passed parliament on June 19, 2023, the referendum date of October 14, 2023 was within the timeframe set by legislation rules, which was between August 2023 and December 2023.

 See the relevant legislation: Referendum (Machinery Provisions) Act 1984